 You will see a screen like the one shown in the figure below:

 In the “Type of document” option, select “Bank notice”.
-Below, click on the “Choose file” button and select the PDF document that you got from the bank.
+Below, click on the “Choose file” button and select the document that you got from the bank.
 Finally, press the blue button that says “Add a document”.

 If your company has several shareholders contributing to the share capital, you will have to repeat this process as many times as partners until all the receipts of the payments have been added.